ankaAR/bestiario5e/_creatures/balor.md

 ***Multiataque.*** The balor makes two attacks: one with its longsword and one with its whip.

-***Longsword.*** Melee Weapon Attack: +14 al ataque, alcance 10 pies, un objetivo.
+***Longsword.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 pies, un objetivo.
 Impacto: 21 (3d8 + 8) slashing damage plus 13 (3d8) lightning damage.
 If the balor scores a critical hit, it rolls damage dice three times, instead of twice.

-***Whip.*** Melee Weapon Attack: +14 al ataque, alcance 30 pies, un objetivo.
+***Whip.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 30 pies, un objetivo.
 Impacto: 15 (2d6 + 8) slashing damage plus 10 (3d6) fire damage, and the target must succeed on a DC 20 Strength saving throw or be pulled up to 25 feet toward the balor.

 ***Teleport.*** The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.